Central Huron

 Central Huron is a township in western Ontario, Canada, in Huron County.
 It is situated on Lake Huron between the Maitland River and the Bayfield River.

 History

-The Municipality of Central Huron was formed on January 1, 2001, when the Town of Clinton, the Township of Hullett and the Township of Goderich were amalgamated.
+The Municipality of Central Huron was formed on January 1, 2001, when the Town of Clinton, the Townships of Hullett and Goderich were amalgamated.

 Communities

-The township of Central Huron comprises a number of villages and hamlets, including the following communities:
+The municipality of Central Huron comprises a number of villages and hamlets, including the following communities: